nkdvp/Transformer/README.md

 # About this work

-This is a work on a NLP course at our school, in particular, on open-domain question answering.
+This is a work on a NLP course at our school, in particular.

 # Transformer